 Larger or older Broad Beans need to be peeled.
 That is, they are first removed from the pod, of course, and then each bean has their thick outer shell removed.
 This seems like a lot of work, but once you are on a roll, it happens quickly.
 I use a small, sharp knife to knick the outer skin, then a quick peel and the inner bean pops out.
 The inner bean is much gentler in taste, very delicious.

 Alternatively you can cover them with boiling water for a few minutes.
-They can also be simmered for a moment or two.
+They can also be simmered gently for a moment or two.

 Pan Fried Broad Bean Salad with Tomato and Thyme